License Plate FAQs

 Information on how to get a personalized license plate, how to renew your car tags, what to do with your license plates after you sell a vehicle, and more.

 Whether you've bought or sold a vehicle, or you have questions about renewing your current registration, we have answers to some frequently asked questions about license plates and the DMV.

 How do I get a personalized or special interest license plate?

 Typically, the process for obtaining a personalized license plate or special interest plate is the same as applying for a regular plate, with the exception of checking a different box on your application and paying a higher fee.

 You would be surprised how many options there are for license plates in your state.
-If you’re interested in finding out the types of plates offered and the cost of license plates, check out our License Plates and Placards page.
-If you choose personalized numbers, the DMV will check license plates to make sure your choice is not taken.
+If you're interested in finding out the types of plates offered and the cost of license plates, check out our License Plates and Placards page.
+If you choose personalized license plate numbers, the DMV will check license plates to make sure your choice is not taken.

-How do I find out if a personalized license plate has already taken?
 Where can I find a free license plate lookup?

 What do I do with my license plates if I sell my vehicle?

 When you sell your vehicle, what you do with your license plates varies from state to state.
 In some states you keep the plates, in others they stay with the car.
 You can find information on our Title Transfers and License Plates & Placards pages for your state.

 How do I renew my license plate tags/stickers?